isa-group/sla-gateway-benchmark/README.md

 It makes use of `sla-wizard`, so for being able to use it please pull first that tool [from its public repo](https://github.com/isa-group/sla-wizard).

-Note this tool is __still under construction__ and is not really flexible yet.
-Therefore, we suggest sticking to the default values when configuring it.

 ### Benchmark 1

 This benchmark focuses on testing all endpoints in the SLA on several proxies.
 In a nutshell, it performs the following: